aquaye11/alx-system_engineering-devops/0x01-shell_permissions/README.md

 12-directory_permissions creates a script that creates a directory called my_dir with permissions 751 in the working directory.
 13-change_group writes a script that changes the group owner to school for the file hello 100-change_owner_and_group writes a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
+102-if_only writes a script that changes the owner of the file hello to betty only if it is owned by the user guillaume.